andyault-app/boomtown-notes/readme.md

 ## Initializing environment variables

-From the project directory, run `cp .env.example .env`;
+From the project directory, run `cp .env.example .env`.

 ## If you're using Homestead